 Mandatory voting has received public and scholarly interest as a solution for problems of unequal representation and policies that advantage the wealthy.
 Yet some oppose mandatory voting because it seems to coerce political expression, in violation of the human right to free expression.
 This article fundamentally reinterprets the point of mandatory voting as serving the self-identified purposes of citizens and so minimizes concerns about coercion.
 It uses survey evidence to show that mandatory voting can help the large majority of American citizens who believe they should vote to do so, thereby functioning as a precommitment mechanism.
 For the minority who do not think they should vote, mandatory voting functions as a nudge to surveillance which helps citizens protect their interests, whatever they may be, through encouraging surveillance of political actors.
 The argument concludes that mandatory voting would make all citizens better off by their own lights and without troubling coercion.

 The deliberative systems approach to democratic theory analyzes elements of democratic societies as potentially contributing to an interdependent system of deliberation.
 In this project, we examine empirically the possible role of political comedy in democratic deliberation through testing its persuasiveness.
-Though there has been a great deal of research in American politics, political psychology, and communication studies on political comedy in recent years due to the rise of programs like The Daily Show, there has been little investigation of whether political comedy has the power to actually change people’s minds.
+Though there has been a great deal of research in American politics, political psychology, and communication studies on political comedy in recent years due to the rise of programs like The Daily Show, there has been little high-quality investigation of whether political comedy has the power to actually change people’s minds.
 This is an important question since these programs reach massive audiences and could therefore play an underappreciated role in public deliberation by, for instance, bringing novel or controversial ideas to widespread attention.

-In our initial study, we use a piece of political stand-up comedy with rich persuasive content to test the effect that humor has on persuasion regarding the issue of gun control.
+In our study, we use a piece of political stand-up comedy with rich persuasive content to test the effect that humor has on persuasion regarding the issue of gun control.
 Our experiment has two treatment conditions in which one set of subjects watches the stand-up comedy routine and another watches a video that recreates the persuasive content of the comedic routine but without the humor.
-Our main initial hypothesis is that persuasion would be aided by a comedic message.
-Initial results suggest that, against our expectations, the non-comedic version was more persuasive, suggesting that rather than comedy enhancing the uptake of persuasive content, it seems to make it easier to dismiss that content.
-This study is funded by grants from Columbia University’s Institute for Social and Economic Research and Policy (ISERP) and Princeton University’s University Center for Human Values (UCHV).
+Our main initial hypothesis is that persuasion would be aided most by a comedic message.
+Results suggest that a comedic message can indeed be persuasive, but that this effect is mainly driven by its effect on those initially opposed to the message’s content.
+There thus seems to be a role for political comedy in deliberative systems.